sybokia/ae567-pmcmc/README.md

-# ae567-pmcmc
+# Estimation of time-varying parameters
-Estimation of time-varying parameters by on system-state augmentation and particle Markov-chain Monte Carlo (PMCMC).
+This project aims to explore system identification.
+Specifically, the project focuses on following and reconstructing the results obtained by Dureau et al. The parameters of the SEIR disease model is inferred via a combination of system-state augmentation and adaptive particle Markov chain Monte Carlo (PMCMC).
+More details could be found in the final report under 1_report.